niwanetwork/niwa-docs/policy.md

-*This document, ratified on January 19, 2021, consists of the official policy policy of the Nintendo Independent Wiki Alliance.
+*This document, ratified on January 19, 2021, consists of the official policy of the Nintendo Independent Wiki Alliance.
 Any italic text in this document should be treated as a note.*

 # Member Wikis